General knowledge: Creativity

 General knowledge has been found to have weak associations with measures of creativity.
 In a study examining contributions of personality and intelligence to creativity, general knowledge was positively correlated with divergent thinking tests, but was unrelated to a biographical measure of creative achievement, self-rated creativity, or a composite measure of creativity.
 The relationship between general knowledge and divergent thinking became non-significant when controlling for fluid intelligence.

 Game shows and quizzes

-Many game shows use general knowledge questions for entertainment purpose.
+Many game shows use general knowledge questions for entertainment purposes.
 Game shows such as Who Wants to Be a Millionaire? and Fifteen to One centre their questions on general knowledge, while other shows focus questions more on specific subjects.
 Some shows ask questions both on specific subjects and on general knowledge, including Eggheads and Mastermind.
 In Mastermind, contestants choose their own "specialist subject" before answering general knowledge questions, whereas in Eggheads the subjects are chosen at random.
 The game show Jeopardy! tests contestants' knowledge.